 Whyte, Zack [Zach] [Allen Zach White, Sr.](born: 1898 - died: 1967)

 He would become the leader of the group known as the Chocolate Beau Brummels, a very successful band.
 Some of the group's recordings include Good Feelin' Blues, It's Tight Like That, and Mandy.
 Group members included Herman Chittison, Al Sears, Bubber Whyte, and Henry Savage.
 The band was ranked 4th in the nation's top 10 by Savoy Ballroom and Moe Gage Agency.
-Zack Whyte was also the first to have a Negro band with a regular program on station WLW in Cincinnati.
-Zack Whyte retired from music in 1942.
+Zack Whyte was also the first to have a Negro band with a regular program on station WLW in Cincinnati, OH.
+He retired from music in 1942.

-Zack Whyte's name had also been spelled as Zach Whyte.
+Zack Whyte's name had also been spelled with an 'h': Zach Whyte.
 The headstone on his grave has his birth name, Allen Zach White, Sr. [source: Find A Grave].
 He died March 10, 1967 at the Veterans Hospital in Lexington (or Louisville), KY and is buried in the Spring Grove Cemetery in Cincinnati.
 He was a Navy veteran and a member of the Ralph H. Green American Legion Post in Cincinnati.
 He was the husband of Marguerite Warford White and the father of Allen Z. White, Jr.

 Allen Zach White, Sr. was the youngest son of Nero and Narcisse White; the family of eight lived on Irvine Street in Richmond, KY [source: 1900 U.S. Census].
 The family was still in Richmond in 1910.
 By 1920, all the children had moved out except John, who lived with his father, Nero White, head of the household and a widower [source: 1920 U.S. Census].